christiangenco/christiangenco.github.io/projects.md

 * [dbinbox](https://dbinbox.com): receive large files on your website
 * [textbooks please](http://textbooksplease.com): textbook search engine
 * [Dr. Dog](https://www.alexaskillstore.com/Dr-Dog/39678): ask your Amazon Echo if it's safe for your dog to eat certain foods
-* [PastCam](https://itunes.apple.com/us/app/pastcam/id1217068871?mt=8): iOS app to take "then and now" style pictures
 * [Export History](https://chrome.google.com/webstore/detail/export-history/hcohnnbbiggngobheobhdipbgmcbelhh?hl=en-US): Chrome plugin to export your history

 ## Experiments

+* [qgen](https://gen.co/qgen/): query generator for hunting for 30x500 audiences
+* [PastCam](https://itunes.apple.com/us/app/pastcam/id1217068871?mt=8): iOS app to take "then and now" style pictures
 * [QR reader/writer](https://gen.co/qr/): it's pretty easy to make a malicious QR code reader, so I made my own.
 Works offline, like on an air gapped computer.
 * [Secrets](http://christian.gen.co/secrets/): split up a secret into N pieces so you can recover it with any M of the pieces
 * [Mosaic Web Dev](http://mosaic.apps.gen.co): a platform for hosting lessons that students can go through at their own pace.
 A solution to teaching technical summer camps where half the class got left behind and half the class felt bored (and my voice got tired).